SS De Grasse: Sicula Oceanica

-In 1956, the Empress of Australia was sold to Sicula Oceanica, and after a refit, the ship was renamed the Venezuela servicing the Naples to Caribbean route.
+In 1956, Empress of Australia was sold to Sicula Oceanica, and after a refit, the ship was renamed Venezuela and served the Naples to the Caribbean route.
 She had an uneventful career with her new owner.
-In 1962, the Venezuela was wrecked off Cannes.
+In 1962, Venezuela was wrecked off Cannes.
 She was refloated but was broken up at La Spezia, Italy in August of the same year.

 Notable passengers

+In 1924 De Grasse transported British actor Arthur Margetson and his wife Rosamund on its maiden voyage from Le Havre, arriving in New York on 5 September.

+In April 1930 De Grasse transported Arturo Toscanini and the 114 members of the New York Philharmonic Orchestra from New York City to Le Havre on the outbound leg of the orchestra's first European tour.

-In 1949, Jacqueline Bouvier travelled aboard the SS De Grasse on a study abroad trip to Paris.
+In 1949, Jacqueline Bouvier travelled aboard De Grasse on a study abroad trip to Paris.